About

 Step Back Think was formed in the wake of the horrific injuries sustained by James Macready-Bryan in 2006.
 James – better known to his mates as MB – was assaulted in the CBD on his 20th birthday on October 13th, 2006.
 A single punch knocked MB to the ground where his head smashed against the pavement, resulting in catastrophic brain damage from which he will never recover.

 In the year after Step Back Think’s formation, Matt McEvoy, 24, and Justin Galligan, 16, died from brain injuries similar to MB’s, in two separate incidences that mirrored the tragic senselessness of MB’s assault.
+In the years since, countless more young men have sustained horrific injuries from assault, and others have lost their lives.

 Summary